-The last couple years gave us too many reasons to think about preparedness.
+The last few years have given us too many reasons to think about preparedness.
 Disasters caused over $400 billion in damages.
-There was a 1000% increase in applicants for FEMA aid.
-Fires up and down the west coast left families scrambling to evacuate with no time to spare, hurricanes pummeled the Gulf Coast in historic proportions, and people everywhere were dealing with new disasters.
+There was a 1,000% increase in applicants for FEMA aid.
+Fires across the west left families scrambling to evacuate with no time to spare, hurricanes pummeled the Gulf Coast in historic proportions, and people everywhere were dealing with new disasters.

-It’s never fun to think about your family in a disaster situation, but a few simple steps can make your family safer and better prepared in the days after a major emergency.
+It’s never fun to visualize your family in a disaster situation, but a few simple steps can make your family safer and better prepared after a major emergency.

 1. Put Shoes Under Your Bed